I have recently compiled a list of national temperature records by decade......

 the 21st century.

 This site focuses on how innovative techniques can be used to provide practical transport

 and environmental solutions without restricting convenience, business competitiveness

-The overreliance on technology over innovation
+The futility of using technology over innovation

 Reducing our use of petroleum and carbon emissions requires fundamental changes in

 the way we both travel and use motorised transport.
 Whilst technological advances